Alocasia are beautiful, unique plants that add a touch of the tropics to any home. But these plants are not always easy to care for.

 There are a few signs that will tell you if your Alocasia is experiencing overfertilization:

-If you notice any of these signs, then your Alocasia is experiencing overfertilization and needs to be flushed with water.
+If you notice any of these signs, your Alocasia is experiencing overfertilization and must be flushed with water.

 If your Alocasia is experiencing overfertilization, the best thing you can do is flush the plant with water.